ansys/pymechanical/doc/source/getting_started/faq.rst

 features are missing, users can add them using ACT.
 Of course, some of those missing features might be automations/scripts of existing features.
-But in many cases, these can be new capabilities, such as extensions to the data model of Mechanical, the ability to connect to "callbacks", and even integration of a new solver.
+But in many cases, these can be new capabilities, such as extensions to the data model of Mechanical, the ability to connect to callbacks, and even integration of external solvers.

 Scripting in Mechanical
 ^^^^^^^^^^^^^^^^^^^^^^^

 The python scripting capability within Mechanical was born out of the same development that brought ACT to Mechanical.
 These APIs are the same as those used for PyMechanical, but can only be run from inside the product.
-By default, thuse use IronPython 2.7, but CPython 3.x based scripting is available with a feature flag in recent versions of Mechanical.
+By default, thuse use `IronPython` 2.7, but `CPython` 3.x based scripting is available with a feature flag in recent versions of Mechanical.
 Mechanical offers an intuitive user interface for scripting, called the "Mechanical Scripting View" with features like script recording, autocomplete, and  a snippet library.
 However - it is possible to use this feature in batch mode without the